 Overview: Arrive in Ulaan Baatar and make your own way to the accommodation.
 Dinner tonight will be at your accommodation.

-Accommodation: Temple ger camp, Gorkho Terelj National Park for 2 nights (no singles).
+Accommodation: Temple ger camp, or similar for 2 nights

 Traveller Experience: In Ulaan Baatar we are introduced to Mongolia and will observe the Mongolian people during the colourful Naadam festival and during a visit to the nearby Temple Ger Camp in the beautiful valley of Ar Bulagtai, some 60km to the east of Ulaan Baatar where we stay in traditional gers.
 We will learn about the nomadic lifestyle of a 13th century Mongolian at the Chinggis Khaan Statue complex.